ligadata-mkhalawi/Kamanja/trunk/docs/source/install-plan/pkgs-prereqs.rst

   you must install these packages.
 - If you are installing on a Hadoop stack or existing servers, you may already have some of these packages installed;
-  be sure that you are running a compatible version of each package;
+  be sure that you are running a compatible version of each package.
-  see :ref:`component-versions` for a list of supported versions.
 - After you install the packages,
   :ref:`define environment variables<env-variables-install>`
   that identify the installation path for each package.